-- The undersigned recognize the limited value of quantifying a total aquifer storage volume in terms of numerical data for water planning purposes.
+- HCA recognizes the limited value of quantifying a total aquifer storage volume in terms of numerical data for water planning purposes.
 Furthermore, any assertion that a total estimated recoverable storage (TERS) value represents a consistent volume of water that one may expect to recover from an aquifer is mistaken.
-Indeed, the irrelevance of a TERS value in aquifer planning cannot be overstated. - A change in DFC to a zero-foot drawdown would bring most aquifers in GMA-9 into hydrologic balance and (except under extraordinary drought conditions) would increase discharge to the benefit of surface flows across the region.
+Indeed, the irrelevance of a TERS value in aquifer planning cannot be overstated. - A change in DFC to a zero-foot drawdown would bring most aquifers in GMA-9 into hydrologic balance and (except under extraordinary drought conditions) increase and discharge to the benefit of surface flows across the region.